Renushsagar/AUTOMATED-RESUME-SCREENING/README.md

 📈 **Results:** The automated system accurately categorizes resumes, enabling recruiters to focus on qualified candidates and make data-driven hiring decisions faster.

-🌟 **Impact:** By automating tedious and time-consuming tasks, we empower HR teams to prioritize strategic initiatives, enhance candidate experience, and drive organizational growth.